jacky1a2a3a4a/AC_restaurant_list/README.md

 # Restaurant-List (Demo)
+it's a website you can search favorite restaurant and get the detail information about restaurantes, like the name, the rating, and the picture.

+## Image Demonstration
 ![image](https://github.com/jacky1a2a3a4a/Restaurant-List_Demo/blob/53cdc60ed8d754f94aa180b7b1181351b07e151d/Restaurant%20List_img%20(1).png)
 ![image](https://github.com/jacky1a2a3a4a/Restaurant-List_Demo/blob/53cdc60ed8d754f94aa180b7b1181351b07e151d/Restaurant%20List_img%20(2).png)

-* it's website you can search favorite restaurant.

 ## Features
 * Click a specific restaurant to show the information on the detail page.